 Figure 74: Tambohorano (Madagascar): Mangrove above-ground biomass (amounting to a total of 36.9 Mt).
 Note this is above ground biomass and does not include below ground carbon values

 Figure 75: Manambolo (Madagascar): Mangrove above-ground biomass (amounting to a total of 10.7 Mt).
-Note this is above ground biomass and does not include below ground carbon values he results of our analysis suggest that total mangrove cover in Madagascar increased by some 3,000 ha since 2015, which is attributed to restoration efforts over the past decade.
+Note this is above ground biomass and does not include below ground carbon values

 5.4.
 MANGROVE RESTORATION POTENTIAL IN MADAGASCAR